Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it writes a local, versioned recipe-bundle publish artifact, specifying the three output files: JSON, manifest, and checksum manifest.
-It distinguishes from siblings like export_recipe_bundle by emphasizing local file output and CI handoff.
+The description clearly states it writes local, versioned recipe-bundle publish artifacts (three specific files).
+It distinguishes from siblings like export_recipe_bundle and import_recipe_bundle by focusing on the publish process with checksums and missing ids.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.